Please note: Programs are offered September – May. Please check back with us in September to schedule a speaker.

 Request a Speaker

-The Forest Preserve District invites civic groups, organizations and businesses to learn about the DuPage forest preserves, natural-resources management programs and services through its speakers bureau.
-Our programs are delivered by one of our nature experts — a naturalist, ranger, heritage interpreter or ecologist — and include time for questions and answers.
+The Forest Preserve District invites civic groups, organizations and businesses to learn about the DuPage forest preserves, natural-resources management programs and services through its speaker programs.
+Our speaker programs are delivered by one of our nature experts — a naturalist, ranger, heritage interpreter or ecologist — at your meeting place and include time for questions and answers.
 Our speakers present through Microsoft Teams, or, are able to co-present on your platform.
 At this time, Forest Preserve District speakers are not delivering in-person programs.